Olamidun/airtime_sender/sender/index.md

 ### Explanation:

-The function takes in base_currency and to_currency as parameters, i.e If you want to know the exchange rate of US dollars to Nigerian naira, US dollars is the base_currency and Nigerian Naira is the to_currency.
+The function takes in base_currency and to_currency as arguments, i.e If you want to know the exchange rate of US dollars to Nigerian naira, US dollars is the base_currency and Nigerian Naira is the to_currency.
 Because I am using the free version of the API, only USD is allowed to be the base_currency.
 Like I said, I will be using openexchangerates API for this functionality.
 The endpoint to get the exchange rate is assigned to the `url` variable.
 The API requires an application ID (You can get yours by creating an account with openexchangerates) when making a request, since my app ID is a sensitive information and I do not want anybody else to know about it, I have saved it in a .env file and retrieved it with `os.getenv('app_id)`.
 This .env file will be created shortly.
 To make HTTP request to openexchangerate's API, I used the requests library that I installed earlier on, since the HTTP request to get exchange rate for currency is a GET request, I am using `requests.get()` and passing the base url along with the my app ID, base_currency and to_currency as query parameters.
 The response of the HTTP request to the API is a json response, so I extracted the value of the the exchange rate with `response.json()['rates'][to_currency]`.
 This will also be used in the views file.